A synergistic approach to optical modeling of PCSELs through rigorous methods and the coupled-wave theory: Methodology

+In this study, we trace only BIC states A and B at the second-order $\Gamma$ point to directly compare their associated effective indices and PhC confinements with the results of 3D-CWT and rigorous methods.
+Once the traced resonant mode with $\omega_{i\in\{\text{A,B}\}}$ is obtained from the 2D eigensolver, the angular frequencies of the other three complementary modes $\omega_{j}$ follow from that solver as well.
+Therefore, the spatial eigenfrequency of each mode can be found as:

+where $i$ is the index of the traced mode, so that the spatial frequency of that mode is equal to its propagation constant from the last iteration step (see Eq.~\ref{eq.14}): $\overline{\nu}_i=\beta_i$.
+The coupling coefficients $\kappa_{\text{1D}}, \kappa_{\text{2D}}$ are then extracted within the generalized CWT framework, using the Eqs.~\ref{eq6} and \ref{eq7} for the Type I PCSEL, for which the A and B modes can be safely treated as non-radiative at sufficiently small hole diameters, as demonstrated below.
+For the Type II PCSEL, only the real-valued $\kappa_{\text{2D+}}$ can be evaluated via Eq.~\ref{eq3}, since the radiation constants of the four modes are not available within the I-EIM, rendering the information required to determine complex-valued coupling coefficients incomplete.

-In the present study, we trace only modes A and B, since these quasi-BIC states are most relevant for laser operation.
-After the traced wavelength $\lambda_{i}$ and the three complementary resonances are obtained, the coupling coefficients $\kappa_{\text{1D}}, \kappa_{\text{2D}}$ are extracted from the generalized CWT framework.
-The two-dimensional coupling coefficients are subsequently normalized by the confinement factor $\Gamma_{\text{PhC}}$ of the traced mode.
+In contrast to the $\kappa_{\text{1D}}$, the two-dimensional coupling coefficients have to be subsequently normalized by the confinement factor $\Gamma_{\text{PhC}}$ of the traced mode.
 The rationale for this renormalization is provided in the Appendix.
-All coupling-coefficient values reported in this study are based on tracing mode A. We have preliminarily verified that coupling coefficients obtained by tracing mode B differ only marginally from these values, with relative deviations not exceeding $\sim2\%$ over the entire parameter range considered.
+All coupling-coefficient values reported in this study are based on tracing mode A. We have preliminarily verified that coupling coefficients obtained by tracing mode B differ only marginally from those presented values, with relative deviations not exceeding $\sim2\%$ over all geometric parameter domains considered in the study.
 This indicates a good self-consistency of the I-EIM method.
+To conclude this section, we note that the effective indices of the traced modes A and B are evaluated as $n_{\text{eff},i}=\beta_ic/\omega_i$.